Lormetazepam: Tolerance, dependence, and withdrawal

 The risks of tolerance, dependence, and withdrawal are very low when the drug is used for 2–4 weeks only, and lormetazepam is generally a safe and effective drug when used for no longer than 2–4 weeks.
 Some sleep disturbance in the form of rebound insomnia can, however, occur even after short-term usage of 7 days.
 Those with a history of addiction may be at increased risk of problems of tolerance and dependence especially those with a past history of dependency on sedative hypnotic drugs.

 Lormetazepam as with other benzodiazepines is generally only recommended for short-term use (2–4 weeks) due to tolerance and loss of efficacy.
 Tolerance to and loss of the sedative effects of benzodiazepine hypnotics can occur within 14 days of regular use.
 Some studies however suggest such treatments retain their effectiveness in the long term - such a lack of consistency in the findings of many studies could be due to the variation of responses to benzodiazepine treatment.

 Dependence is the medical term for addiction.
 Dependence can either be psychological and/or physical.

 Psychological dependence can manifest itself as a reliance on a drug to cope with everyday life or in the form of craving.

 Physical dependence occurs due to physiological adaptations occurring as the body attempts to overcome the drugs effects which is known as tolerance and the continuing need to take the drug to avoid or suppress withdrawal symptoms which can sometimes resemble the original condition being treated.
 When the dose or the drug is discontinued withdrawal symptoms typically occur.
 Lormetazepam as with all other benzodiazepines produces both physical and psychological dependence but the main problem of concern is physical dependence which appears in the form of the benzodiazepine withdrawal syndrome after the dosage is reduced or the drug is stopped completely.
 The dependence induced by lormetazepam is related to changes in the sensitivity of the GABA-BZD receptor complex.

-Withdrawal symptoms which can occur from stopping benzodiazepines such as lormetazepam can include: